sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/product.md

 In addition to the core search experience, the Search Product team's scope includes [Code monitors](https://docs.sourcegraph.com/code_monitoring) and [Notebooks](https://sourcegraph.com/notebooks?tab=explore).
 Today, all products and features in Search Product's scope are included in every Sourcegraph contract.

+Having just launched [Notebooks](https://docs.sourcegraph.com/notebooks) at the end of Q1, we anticipate to actively engage with new customers who purchased Sourcegraph because of them.
+We plan to take advantage of customer enthusiasm to create tight feedback loops between them and the team.

+We will also actively promote our experimental project, Compute, internally to Sales and Marketing and partner with them to engage with customers and get early product direction from the market.

 ## What's next and why

 Over the next quarter, Search Product will focus on foundational work in critical product areas and conduct research to inform an improved search experience.